 It is estimated that something like 80% of women are wearing the wrong size bra.
-And if you think that’s just a clever marketing ploy, look around.
+And if you think that’s just a clever marketing ploy, just take a look around.
 I believe it.

-If you were fitted 10 years ago, before you had kids and when your metabolism was still working for you, you are probably not the same size anymore.
+If you were last fitted for a bra 5 or 10 years ago, you probably aren’t the same size anymore.
 As we age and our weight hems and haws, our bodies change.
 Every woman should get a professional bra fitting every 5 years or with any major body change (weight loss or gain, childbirth, pregnancy, etc.)

-I’m a bad one for this one, I will admit.
-I wear mine for too long, I know.
-But they say (don’t you love “they” — know it alls, “they” are) that bras that we wear on a regular basis should be replaced every six months.
+Plus, experts say that bras that we wear on a regular basis should be replaced every six months.
 I’ll stretch that to about a year, (haha, stretch… I’m so punny) but after that, it’s time for a new one.